Generation of degree-correlated networks using copulas: Realization of network ensembles based on

 \subsection{Description of the algorithm}

-Based on the assignment probability (Eq. \ref{eq:12}), the algorithmic procedure for realizing the network ensembles comprises the following steps:

-\begin{enumerate} \item Random generation of $n$ realizations of $K$, drawn from the probability distribution $P_k(k)$, imposing the constraint that the sum $\sum_i k_i$ must be even.
-Hence, each node $i$ has a total of $k_i$ ``stubs'' of edges. \item Random selection of a node with at least one remaining stub and degree $k'$. \item Assignment of the selected node to a node with degree $k$, having again at least one remaining stub.
+Based on the assignment probability ([Eq. (\ref{eq:12})], the algorithmic procedure for realizing ensembles of simple networks (i.e., no self-loops and multiple edges) comprises the following steps: \begin{enumerate} \item[1.]
+Random generation of $n$ realizations of $K$, drawn from the probability distribution $P_k(k)$, imposing the constraint that the sum $\sum_j k_j$ must be even.
+Hence, each node $j$ has a total of $k_j$ ``stubs'' of edges. \item[2.]
+Random selection of a node with at least one remaining stub and degree $k'$. \item[3.]
+Assignment of the selected node to a node with degree $k_i$, which has again at least one remaining stub and is not yet connected to the selected node.
 The assignment probability $P_{i}(i|k')$ for connecting these two nodes to one another is given by

 Equation (\ref{eq:15a}) is derived from Eq. (\ref{eq:12}) by substituting the variables $h$ with $k$ and $h'$ with $k'$, respectively, and by considering all the remaining stubs $r_{k_i}$ of the considered node $i$ [see Fig. \ref{fig:3}(b)].
-The two selected stubs are connected to form the edge. \item If there are any remaining stubs go back to Step 2. \end{enumerate} The algorithm can be used to generate both connected and disconnected networks.
-Furthermore, the procedure is independent of how the underlying probability matrix $P(h,h')$ has been derived - artificially based on the copula approach, or empirically estimated from real networks.
-Note that the number of edges has to be significantly higher than the maximum degree found in the network, so that the approximation with the probability matrix holds \cite{Raschke:2010}.
+The two selected stubs are connected to form the edge. \item[4.]
+If there are any nodes with remaining stubs go back to Step 2. \end{enumerate} In order to generate connected networks represented by a single component (implying $P(1,1)=0$, which introduces intrinsic correlations), step 2 of the algorithm has to be modified in such a way that a node from the already existing network is randomly drawn.
+If there are any non-connected nodes remaining, but no more free stubs in the existing network available, then an existing edge is chosen randomly (equal weight for each edge) and becomes deleted again.
+The generation of networks with self-loops and directed or multiple edges is equally well possible by adjusting $r_{k_i}$ and $r_{k_j}$ in step 3 accordingly.
+The procedure is independent of how the underlying probability matrix $P(h,h')$ has been derived - artificially based on the copula approach, or empirically estimated from real networks.
+Thereby, the number of edges has to be significantly higher than the maximum degree found in the network, so that the approximation with the probability matrix holds \cite{Raschke:2010}.
+Note that in contrast to the commonly used algorithm presented in \cite{Weber:2007}, which similarly exploits the concept of bivariate discrete distributions to generate simple networks with arbitrary association structures, the validity of our proposed procedure is directly given by the statistical basics of the assignment probability [Eqs. (\ref{eq:9})-(\ref{eq:12})].